Nardos-Birhanu/genai-contributor-pipeline/README.md

 ## Step 2 — Get the raw data

 Download the **Stack Overflow** data dump, release `2025-03-31`, from the Internet Archive.
-Full download details, the access URL, and the SHA-256 checksum are in `docs/data_source.md`.
+Full download details, the access URL, and the SHA-256 checksum is in `docs/data_source.md`.

 Place the archive here: